aurelia/documentation/English/get-started.md

 ## Adding Navigation

 Since this is a navigation app, we should probably add some more screens and set up a client-side router, don't you think?
 Let's begin by renaming our _app.js_ and _app.html_ to _welcome.js_ and _welcome.html_ respectively.
 This will be the first page of our app.
-Now, lets create a new _app.js_ and _app.html_ which will serve as our "layout" or "master page".
-The view will contain our navigation UI and the content placeholder for the current page and the view-model will have a router instance, configured with our routes.
+Now, lets create a new _app.js_ and _app.html_ which will serve as our "layout",  "master page" or "root component".
+The view will contain our navigation UI and the content placeholder for the current page and the view-model will configure a router instance with our routes.
 We'll start with the view-model so you can see how to set up the router:

 ### app.js